rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 ---
 permalink: /science-of-uselessness
 title: "Art is the science of uselessness"
+read_time: true
 ---

 I owe the title of my website to no other than **Don Torcuato Luca de Tena**.
-This Spanish journalist and writer wrote its most acclaimed novel _"Los Renglones Torcidos de Dios"_
+This Spanish journalist and author wrote its most acclaimed novel _"Los Renglones Torcidos de Dios"_
 (English: _God's Crooked Lines_) in 1979.
 It narrates the story of detective Alice Gould during her confinement in a psychiatric hospital, where she is allegedly investigating a mysterious crime.
-In the book, Luca de Tena render his particular views on art, from where I borrow my website's title.
+In the book, Luca de Tena renders his particular views on art, from where I borrow my website's title.

 Let me reproduce the specific excerpt in the original Spanish, with a subsequent translation: